 This document will guide you through the process of creating a “product finder” for your web site leveraging the MetaLocator category system.
 In MetaLocator can create a product finder in many ways, but we focus on these three common scenarios:

-- Product Finder Using Categories: In this scenario we will use Categories to allow our users to search for types of products and the stores that may carry them.
-This is useful when you have a relatively short number of product categories.
+Product Finder Using Categories: (this article) In this scenario we will use Categories to allow our users to search for types of products and the stores that may carry them.
+This is useful when you have a relatively limited number of product categories (E.g. < 20-50).
 This is the scenario described in this document and is the simplest method of creating a product finder in MetaLocator.

-- Find a Product: Here we show you how to create a link which will display the stores that carry a certain product.
-You may then use this link on your Web site’s eCommerce pages.
+Linking to a specific product or category: Here we show you how to create a link which will display the stores that carry a certain product.
+You may then use this link to create a Where to Buy button on your Web site’s eCommerce pages.

-This scenario uses the MetaLocator Category system to associate certain categories of products with certain stores.
-You can use the Categories as individual products as well.
+The scenario described in this article uses the MetaLocator Category system to associate certain categories with certain stores.
 We’re going to assume that you have already imported your list of stores.
 If not, please see our Quick Start Guide and support documentation for further guidance on that preliminary step.

 You can also import categories in bulk along with your data.
 To import categories, add columns to your import spreadsheet as shown in the example below as tag1, tag2, tag3.
-These will become categories associated with the corresponding location upon import.
+These can also be specified as category1, category2 and category3 respectively.
+These values will become categories associated with the corresponding location upon import.

-MetaLocator will automatically create any categories it does not recognize.
+MetaLocator will automatically create any categories it does not already have in the system during the import.
 Notice in the sample above the product categories vary by location.
 This allows the import of both inventory and location data in the same spreadsheet.

 Our list of Categories now looks like this: